mxshrestha/scrabble/README.md

 column - the column index for the move (integer)<br/>
 player - the player JSON object who made the move<br/>
 direction - the move direction id (integer).
 0 for Left to Right and 1 for Top to Bottom.<br/>
-points - the total points for the move (integer).<br/>
+points - the total points for the move (integer)<br/>
 time - the long value for the time of the move.
-Returns the number of milliseconds since January 1, 1970, 00:00:00 GMT
+Returns the number of milliseconds since January 1, 1970, 00:00:00 GMT.
 ```
 {
     "word": "test",